AnErrupTion/MyFastEmulator/README.md

 ## FOR WINDOWS

 The Windows installer won't recognize your virtual HDD, which is (kind of) normal.
-To make it detect it, you'll have to manually install the virtio SCSI drivers.
+To make it detect it, you'll have to install the VirtIO SCSI drivers.
 To do that, follow the steps below.

- * Download the complete [virtio drivers ISO file](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso), rename it to whatever you want (example : `virtio_drivers.iso`) then place it wherever you want (example : in the directory where there is MyFastEmulator).
+ * Download the complete [VirtIO drivers ISO file](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win.iso), rename it to whatever you want (example : `virtio_drivers.iso`) then place it wherever you want (example : in the directory where there is MyFastEmulator).

- * Edit the `quickemu` file with Sublime Text for example, then search for the line `# Boot the iso image`.
-Below the first `-drive` line, add `-drive "file=virtio_drivers.iso,index=0,media=cdrom" \`.
+ * Edit your configuration file, and add this line : `driver_iso="virtio_drivers.iso"`.
 Save the file, and close it.

  * Boot the VM into the Windows installer of your choice (7, 10, etc...).
 Now, where the partitions should appear, click `Load driver`.
 In the following message box, click `Browse`, then go to the mounted ISO file, then go to `amd64`, then click on the folder that matches the Windows version you're installing (for example, win7).
 Now, load the driver, and the partition should appear!

+ * NOTE : After the installation, use again the mounted CD to install the VirtIO drivers.

 ## FOR LINUX